-Have patient lift his/her head from the bed to define the sternomastoid muscle.
+Have patient lift his/her head from the • bed to define the sternomastoid muscle.
 Catheterization will be performed at the apex of a triangle formed between the two heads of the sternomastoid muscle.
 The apex should be approximately three finger breadths above the clavicle.
-The carotid artery should be palpated medial to the point of catheter insertion.
+The to the point of catheter insertion.